riatalwar/hophacks2025/OUTPUT_CALENDAR_PRD.md

 interface TodoItem {
   id: string;
   title: string;
-  description: string;
+  notes: string; // User notes about the task (NOT "description")
-  dueDate: string; // YYYY-MM-DD format
+  dueDate: string; // YYYY-MM-DD format or 'TBD' activityId?: string; // Links to Activity in activities collection
-  category: string;
+  userId: string; // Required for user association
   priority: "low" | "medium" | "high"; // Used only for tie-breaking estimatedHours?: number;
   completed: boolean;